Most of us already adapted to the new norms after the pandemic, and many employers have planned or are considering bringing work back to the office.

 What Did the Pandemic Change for Workers?

-To understand serendipity and the workplace, managers need to know exactly how the pandemic changed the everyday work life of employees.
+To understand serendipity and the workplace, managers need to know exactly how the pandemic altered the everyday work of employees.

-First off, the pandemic ushered in the modern era of remote working.
-While this isn’t news to anyone, it’s easy to become complacent with remote work.
-You could have quickly or easily adjusted to remote work, but some employees still struggle on a daily basis.
+The pandemic ushered in the modern era of remote working.
+While remote work isn’t news to everyone, it’s easy to become complacent with remote work.
+You could have quickly or easily adjusted to remote work, but other employees still struggle on a daily basis.

 From there, remote work affected workers in different ways.
 Young talent that was hired during the pandemic may not have had an opportunity to connect with coworkers in a meaningful way.
 Many young professionals use the workplace as an opportunity to form genuine connections and friendships – something that was lost during the pandemic.